-Bleach DVD Set 14 is a three disc set that contains 12 episodes; each disc in this set includes four episodes and bonus features.
-The episodes on these discs can be watched either with English dialogue or with Japanese dialogue and English subtitles.
+Bleach DVD Set 14 is a three disc set that contains 12 episodes.
+Each disc in this set includes four episodes and bonus features.
+The episodes on these discs can be watched either with English dub or with the Japanese audio and English subtitles.

 Bleach DVD Set 14